 Scope and Contents C.H.
 Dickinson’s General Hardware was a hardware store on N. Burdick St. during the latter part of the 19th century.
 The store moved locations in 1884, but stayed within the 100-200 block of Burdick St. The store was owned and ran by Chase H. Dickinson, who was born on 8 December 1837 in Vermont.
 In the 1870 U.S. Census Mr. Dickinson is living in South Haven, MI.
 By 1880, Dickinson was living in Kalamazoo.
 The earliest his general hardware store on Burdick St was found is 1881 in Kalamazoo City...

-Abstract The collection is composed of photographs from the E.B.
+Scope and Contents The collection is composed of photographs from the E.B.
 Russell grocery store and house, and photographs and a journal from the Cooper Township School District #1.
 The items date from 1851 to 1945.